- About Us

 Specialists in HIV/AIDS and/or tuberculosis (TB) are especially needed.
-Currently, MSF provides antiretroviral treatment in 23 countries to 220,000 people living with HIV/AIDS, and in 2011 more than 30,000 people were treated in MSF programs for TB and multidrug-resistant TB (MDR-TB).
+In 2012, MSF provided antiretroviral treatment to 284,300 people living with HIV/AIDS, while more than 30,000 people were treated in MSF programs for TB and multidrug-resistant TB (MDR-TB).

 Whatever your specialty, as a physician working with MSF, your clinical skills and resourcefulness will be put to the test.
 You will work to diagnose and treat medical conditions not commonly found in the United States, often without the resources you may be accustomed to having on hand.
 Your managerial and teaching skills will also be called upon, as your responsibilities will include supervision and training of local medical staff.
 Additional tasks may include assessments, data collection, medical reporting, and more.